JoinMarket-Org/joinmarket/README.md

 ##Installation

 #####A NOTE ON UPDATING
 The installation is slightly changed, with the secp256k1 python binding no longer being optional, and libnacl now being installed via pip, not locally.
 The short version is: do follow the below process, for example the secp256k1 binding must be the latest version else you'll get errors.
 Of course if you already have libsodium you don't need to re-install it.
+Be sure to read the [release notes](https://github.com/JoinMarket-Org/joinmarket/blob/develop/doc/release-notes-0.2.0.md).

-#####REQUIRED INSTALLATION DEPENDENCIES
+#####REQUIRED INSTALLATION DEPENDENCIES (for Linux)

 + You will need python 2.7